 Tenorio Volcano Area

-The Tenorio Volcano area is located in northern highlands along Guanacaste's eastern border with the Alajuela Province.
-With many rivers, waterfalls, dense dry tropical forests, rainforests, and primary cloud forests, the area hosts an abundance of wildlife.
+The Tenorio Volcano area is located in the northern highlands along Guanacaste's eastern border within the Alajuela Province.
+With many rivers, waterfalls, dense and dry tropical forests, rainforests, and primary cloud forests, the area hosts an abundance of wildlife.

 The scenic Tenorio Volcano, which stands 6,287 feet (1,916 m) tall, is considered dormant, yet it still creates a very life-giving ecosystem.
 The surrounding terrain is dotted with geothermal activity in the form of thermal hot springs and geysers.
-The area is perhaps best known for the mystical Rio Celeste, a fascinating river with a unique and strange blue hue, generated from a chemistry of sulfur and calcium carbonates.
+This cinder cone volcano boasts a lake-filled crater, and luscious virgin forests which are home to tapirs, large felines, amphibians, and numerous birds.

 Tenorio National Park is part of the Tenorio Volcano and Miravalles Protected Zone, which includes a second dormant peak, Miravalles, to the west.
 At 6,653 feet (2,023 m), Miravalles is the tallest peak in the Guanacaste region.
 Remember how we said earlier that even dormant volcanoes can still be life-giving?
 Well, Miravalles still produces enough heat to supply the local power plant with energy.
 Just another example of why Costa Rica is a leader in sustainability.

 Adventure and excitement are waiting for you out in the wild.
 Be sure to add the Tenorio Volcano Area to your travel itinerary today!